reginaldford/sms/readme.md

 # Features

 Check out `sms_src/example.sms` for example functions and ideas.
-You can also run `sms -i example.sms` load SMS with useful functions and constants.
+You can also run `sms -i example.sms` to load SMS with useful functions and constants.

 In addition to the mathematical ideas covered in the example file, SMS has ambitions to be a general purpose programming language.
 Hence, SMS has premature general purpose programming features that will be embellished further in the near future: